NikosRig/Mimo-Crawler/README.md

 # Mimo Crawler
-**Mimo is a browser based crawler that mimics a user's web navigation.**
+***Mimo is a "state of the art" web crawler that uses real Firefox and javascript to crawl webpages.***

 ![demo](example.gif)

-#### What can Mimo do?
-Mimo crawls website data using Firefox browser by injecting your javascript code into the page's context.
-You can execute a whole js script into the webpage and then you can "receive" the data that you want.

 ### Why Mimo?
-What makes Mimo special is that unlike other browser based crawlers, it uses websockets to remotely control the browser.
+What makes Mimo special is that instead of using DevTools Protocol and a browser in headless mode, it uses websockets as a communication channel between a **non-headless** browser and the client.
+You can interact and crawl the webpage by evaluating your javascript code into the page's context.

 This way:
 * An extremely high-speed crawling is achieved
 * Firewall's traceability is diminished
+* Headless browser detectors can be bypassed

 ### Features
-* Simple API
+* Simple Client API
 * Interactive crawling
 * Extremely fast compared to similar tools.
 * Fully operated by your javascript code
 * Web spidering

-## Getting started

 ### Requirements
 * [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/)